jacob-ditkoff/VW_2021SDK_Example/README.md

 2. Outdated software/ Updated SDK/ Updated XCode – This tutorial is only really guaranteed to work for this version.
 Test out other versions?
 There shouldn’t be major changes between different builds of VW as long as it’s VW2021.

-3. Vectorworks doesn’t pick up the plugin –
+3. Vectorworks doesn’t pick up the plugin.
 	* Potential reasons:
 		1) Incorrect alias folder: When making an alias, make sure that the folder contains the WebExample.vwlibrary file.
 For clarification, see steps 3, 4, and 10.
 		2) Delete the .vwlibrary and .dSYM files present in the Debug/Alias folder and recompile the project so that it contains a brand new library file.
 An older version may potentially cause you issues.